The Mahler measure of exact polynomials in three variables: Examples

 \section{Examples}

 In this section, we apply Theorem \ref{0} to several Mahler measure's identities.
-We also bring here some polynomials that our main theorem fails to apply.
-They are all numerically conjectured by Boyd and Brunault.
+We also describe some polynomials to which our main theorem fails to apply.
+They are numerically conjectured by Boyd and Brunault.